fannheyward/coc-xml/README.md

 The following settings are supported:

 - `xml.java.home`: Set the Java path required to run the XML Language Server.
 If not set, falls back to either the `java.home` preference or the `JAVA_HOME` or `JDK_HOME` environment variables.
-- `xml.trace.server` : Trace the communication between coc and the XML Language Server in the Output view.
+- `xml.trace.server`: Trace the communication between coc and the XML Language Server in the Output view.
-- `xml.catalogs` : Register XML catalog files.
+- `xml.catalogs`: Register XML catalog files.
+- `xml.codeLens.enabled`: Enable/disable XML CodeLens.
+Defaults to `true`.
 - `xml.logs.client` : Enable/disable logging to the Output view.
 - `xml.fileAssociations` : Associate XML Schemas to XML file patterns.
 - `xml.format.splitAttributes` : Set to `true` to split node attributes onto multiple lines during formatting.
 Defaults to `false`.